-Seahawk Michael Bennett continues verbal attack on ESPN’s Stephen A. Smith
+Seahawk Michael Bennett escalates criticism of ESPN’s Stephen A. Smith

 Bennett then fired back Thursday afternoon with a Tweet that included a lengthy statement aimed at Smith.

-Bennett wrote that he realized that responding would only draw more attention to Smith but that “you are spreading so much ignorance that it’s had to be silent” and that “we’re stepping out on our platform to make a real, substantial impact, while you play the clown.”
+Bennett wrote that he realized that responding would only draw more attention to Smith but that “you are spreading so much ignorance that it’s hard to be silent” and that “we’re stepping out on our platform to make a real, substantial impact, while you play the clown.”

 Bennett recounted some of his off-field works and asked Smith to join in his efforts.